gmrock/gmrock.github.io/_posts/2023-03-05-Raspberry-Pi-as-OpenWrt-router.md

 ```

 #### Step 10:
 Turn on the WIFI on the laptop and open the below address in the browser.
-This should open up the openwrt's UI (use root as username and the password which was configured in step 6 above).
+This should open up the openwrt's UI (use root as username and the password which was configured in Step 6).

 ```
 http://192.168.0.2